pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 your Drupal backend.
 If your site does not have any article or page content, you should create some before proceeding.

-### Set the Necessary Front-End Environment Variables
+### Set the Necessary Frontend Environment Variables

-At this point, your Drupal site should be configured to allow data to be sourced anonymously by the front-end starter kit.
-Within your front-end project you will also need to set the necessary environment variables to source data from your Drupal backend.
+At this point, your Drupal site should be configured to allow data to be sourced anonymously by the frontend starter kit.
+Within your frontend project you will also need to set the necessary environment variables to source data from your Drupal backend.
 For anonymous data sourcing you will need to set at least the `BACKEND_URL` and `IMAGE_DOMAIN` variables.